xor-ranavikrant/Readme/Ignite Lab.md

 ![Sink dataset](media/images/image1312.png)

-*Similarly, another pipeline is designed for Sales data from Oracle.*
+*Similarly, the next pipeline is designed to ingest Sales data from Oracle to the data lake.*

 >**Note:** The image is for informational purposes only.
-Due to time constraints, we may not be able to explore it in the lab.
+Due to time constraints, we will not explore it in the lab.

 ![Sales Data](media/images/image1302.png)

 Congratulations!
-As data engineers you have successfully ingested streaming real time as well as historical data for Wide World importers.
+As a data engineer you have successfully ingested streaming near real time as well as historical data into data lake for Wide World importers.

 -----------

 ### Exercise 2: Explore offline data and analytics pipeline using ADB Delta and Delta Live Tables.
-Land data from streaming pipe in the Lake and connect with non-streaming data to build a simple Lakehouse to serve Exercise 3. <a name="delta-live-table-pipeline"></a>
+Land data from streaming pipe in the Lake and connect with non-streaming data to build a simple Lakehouse to generate actionable insights in Exercise 3. <a name="delta-live-table-pipeline"></a>

 Analyzing disparate data sources in an integrated way has been a challenge for Wide World Importers.
 In the past, different teams at the company were assigned to analyze customer churn, social media trends, marketing campaigns, and sales forecasts.
 So, it was left to business analysts and executives to synthesize these datasets into a data-driven decision making solution.
-By delivering a Lakehouse with Azure Databricks and Azure ML, it will become simple for teams to collaborate on a unified workspace to process, analyze, and model data.
+By delivering a Lakehouse, it will become simple for teams to collaborate on a unified workspace to process, analyze, and model data.

-In this exercise, you will stitch sets of data together to support meaningful insights.
+In this exercise, you will stitch two sets of data together to generate actionable insights.
 You will set up an Azure Databricks Delta Live Table (DLT) pipeline to build a simple Lakehouse.
-The pipeline will enrich the data by scoring it with machine learning models to help better understand customers and how to improve service.
+The pipeline will enrich the data by scoring it with machine learning models to help better understand customers and how to reduce churn.

 The data source for the pipeline is the Bronze layer in ADLS Gen2, which was loaded by the Synapse pipeline in Exercise 1.
-This layer stores Twitter messages, customer subscription data, traditional campaigns data (which failed on September 5), and store transactions data.
+This Bronze layer contains campaigns data, customer churn data, store transactions data, sales data and Twitter messages.

 #### Task 2.1: Set up Azure Databricks environment